dev-lu/passcrawl/README.md

 - `-d <link depth>`: Specify the depth of links to crawl.
 For example, `-d 2` will crawl the main page and one level deep into the linked pages.
 - `-o <output filename>`: Name of the file to store the generated password list.
+- `-m <minimum occurrences>`: Set the minimum amount of occurrences to include a word to the list.
+- `-t <specify number of threads>`: Set the number of threads used to crawl URLs.

 Example:

 ```bash
 python passcrawl.py https://example.com -d 2 -o passwordlist.txt
 ```